 We don’t want finance to be a barrier to your dental treatment and we offer a wide range of interest-free finance packages tailored to your individual needs to help spread the costs of your dental treatment.

-If you would like to know more about the 0% interest finance options, please speak to your Dentist or visit the Get Dental Plans website to see which insurance would suit your needs.
+If you would like to know more about the 0% interest finance options, please speak to your Dentist or visit the Tabeo Finance website to find out more information on how it all works.

 Frequently Asked Questions